TopherMan/XpressoSmoothie/README.md

 Current Status
 --------------
-Board layout is complete.
-A suggested BOM is included, including a Digikey-compatible version.

-An mbed-compatible version is in the works.
+Board layout is nearly complete.
+After all pins and connections are verified, a BOM and Digikey (or similar) parts list will be made.

 To Use
 ------